-Name of reserve Interest Y/N Purpose of reserve and activities it relates to COUNCIL CREATED RESE RVES Depreciation Funds N To fund the renewal of infrastructural assets.
-EMERGENCY FUNDS Rural Flood Damage Reserve Y/N Purpose of reserve and activities it relates to ERVES N To fund the renewal of infrastructural assets.
-Y The rating portion of the unspent balance of the flood damage in the rural area has been place each year with the target balance indicated by Community Board.
-N This was set up by transferring the unused porfire suppression budget in past years.
-The funct to be drawn upon if in the event of a particular so that there will be no additional burden on replacement of materials, equipment and built marine works, protective works and repairs to scheme caused by storm damage, and such ot which may necessitate finance from this fund it maintain a fully operative effluent disposal sch time as the fund reaches \$500,000 any surplus Disposal account are to be transferred to the B Reserve Fund.
-N To fund the operational unders and overs of the plant.
-SERVES N The unallocated rating surplus each year is plant reserve, pending allocation during the next bu Rating surplus gets divided according to the ra each Cost Centre.
-The rating portion of the unspent balance of the allocation for flood damage in the rural area has been place in this account each year with the target balance indicated by the Rural Community Board.
+Name of reserve Interest Y/N Purpose of reserve and activities it relates to COUNCIL CREATED RESER VES Depreciation Funds N To fund the renewal of infrastructural assets.
+EMERGENCY FUNDS Rural Flood Damage Reserve Y The rating portion of the unspent balance of the allocation for flood damage in the rural area has been place in this account each year with the target balance indicated by the Rural Community Board.
 Rural Fire Contingency Fund N This was set up by transferring the unused portion of the rural fire suppression budget in past years.
 The fund provides a buffer to be drawn upon if in the event of a particularly bad fire season so that there will be no additional burden on rates.
-Effuent Disposal Reserve Ŷ Financing investigations, development and surveys, replacement of materials, equipment and buildings, including marine works, protective works and repairs to the effluent scheme caused by storm damage, and such other occurrences which may necessitate finance from this fund to be used to maintain a fully operative effluent disposal scheme.
+Effluent Disposal Reserve Y Financing investigations, development and surveys, replacement of materials, equipment and buildings, including marine works, protective works and repairs to the effluent scheme caused by storm damage, and such other occurrences which may necessitate finance from this fund to be used to maintain a fully operative effluent disposal scheme.
 Until such time as the fund reaches \$500,000 any surpluses in the Effluent Disposal account are to be transferred to the Effluent Disposal Reserve Fund.
 Effluent Disposal Annual Balance Reserve N To fund the operational unders and overs of the Clive sewer plant.
-GENERAL PURPOSE RESE RVES General Purpose Reserve - Rating Area 1 N The unallocated rating surplus each year is placed in this reserve, pending allocation during the next budget round.
+GENERAL PURPOSE RESER RVES General Purpose Reserve - Rating Area 1 N The unallocated rating surplus each year is placed in this reserve, pending allocation during the next budget round.
 The Rating surplus gets divided according to the rating splits for each Cost Centre.
 General Purpose Reserve Rating Area 2 N The unallocated rating surplus each year is placed in this reserve, pending allocation during the next budget round.
 The Rating surplus gets divided according to the rating splits for each Cost Centre.